-Description The subjects comprise a first floor purpose built flat within a two storey block containing four flats, originally constructed by the Local Authority.
-Accommodation First Floor - Entrance Hall/Stairwell, Two Bedrooms, Living Room, Kitchen and Bathroom with WC.
-Gross internal floor area (m2) The gross internal floor area extends to 82 square metres or thereby.
-Neighbourhood and location The subjects are located within a well established residential area of mixed style Local Authority built dwellings within the Shortlees area of Kilmarnock.
+Description The subjects comprise a first floor purpose built flat within a two storey, mid terraced block containing four flats.
+Accommodation First Floor - Entrance Hall, Two Bedrooms, Living Room, Kitchen and Bathroom with WC.
+Gross internal floor area (m2) The gross internal floor area extends to 57 square metres or thereby.
+Neighbourhood and location The subjects are located within a well established, predominately residential area of mixed style dwellings within the town of Kilmarnock.
 Local amenities can be found within a reasonable distance.
-Age Estimated constructed around 1940.
-Weather Dry and overcast.
+Age Estimated constructed around 1900.
+Weather Dry and fair.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a single chimney stack of brick construction with pointed and roughcast external finishes.
-There is a pre-cast concrete coping, clay terminals and lead flashings.
+There is a single chimney stack of brick construction with a pointed external finish.
+There are clay terminals and lead flashings.
 The chimney appears to be shared with neighbouring properties, however is not currently in use by the subject property.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched and hipped design overlaid with interlocking concrete tiles with tiled ridge details. where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched and hipped design overlaid with interlocking concrete tiles with tiled ridge details. space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched and hipped design overlaid with interlocking concrete tiles with tiled ridge details. interlocking concrete tiles with tiled ridge details.
-Our inspection of the roof void was via a hall ceiling hatch, and our head and shoulders style inspection revealed the ro to be of timber framed construction overlaid in timber sarking.
-The roof space was noted to insulated.
+The roof is of pitched design overlaid in slate with metal ridge details.
+There is a metal skylight on the rear roof pitch.
+Our inspection of the roof void was via a communal landing ceiling hatch, and our head and shoulders style inspection revealed the roof to be of timber framed construction overlaid in timber sarking.
+The roof space was noted to be insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There is a combination of PVC and cast iron rainwater good There is a valley gutter between the two sides of the block, which appears to be laid in lead or similar.
+There are PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
-Foundations and concealed parts were not exposed or inspected. inspected.
-The walls are of cavity brick construction, roughcast externally.
-There is a pre-cast concrete canopy above the external door and it appears that cavity wall insulation has inspected.
-The walls are of cavity brick construction, roughcast externally.
-There is a pre-cast concrete canopy above the external door and it appears that cavity wall insulation has been installed.
-Windows, external doors and joinery Internal and external doors were opened and closed inspected.
-The walls are of cavity brick construction, roughcast externally.
-There is a pre-cast concrete canopy above the external door and it appears that cavity wall insulation has been installed.
+Foundations and concealed parts were not exposed or inspected.
+The walls are of solid stone and solid brick construction, pointed externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where inspected.
-The walls are of cavity brick construction, roughcast externally.
-There is a pre-cast concrete canopy above the external door and it appears that cavity wall insulation has been installed.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible. inspected.
-The walls are of cavity brick construction, roughcast externally.
-There is a pre-cast concrete canopy above the external door and it appears that cavity wall insulation has been installed.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of UPVC framed sealed unit double glazing windows were not forced.
+Windows are of UPVC framed sealed unit double glazing with similar entrance door.
+External joinery comprises timber soffits and facias.
+External decorations Visually inspected.
+Painted joinery and rainwater goods.
+Conservatories / porches N/A